Luo-Zhengding/SFANC-FxNLMS-ANC-Algorithm-based-on-Deep-Learning/README.md

 If you don't want to train the model.
 The trained 1D model stored in "Trained models/model.pth" can be used directly.

-2. Active noise control based on the proposed hybrid SFANC-FxNLMS algorithm on real-record noises. run "SFANC-FxNLMS for ANC.ipynb"
+Active noise control based on the proposed hybrid SFANC-FxNLMS algorithm on real-record noises.
+You can easily run "SFANC-FxNLMS for ANC.ipynb"
 The real noises are provided in "Real Noise Examples/"